jluczak18/AnalyticsPortfolio/README.md

 - How to connect Python to Tableau to publish data into a server
 - How to move data across different servers utilizing the XML behind Tableau workbooks

+I am excited at the prospect of continuing to learn new skills.
+Next up I want to teach myself Java which may be a 2022 goal :)

 If you have any questions on my background or my attached projects, email me at jluczak18@gmail.com.
 You can also find more of my projects using Tableau, SQL, and other technologies at https://jluczak18.wixsite.com/analytics.
 Enjoy reading through my code!